-As far as adaptations go, this one is pretty simple… I replaced the applesauce with pumpkin puree, stirred in a little coffee to loosen up the batter, added chopped pecans instead of the walnuts and dried cherries.
+As far as adaptations go, this one is pretty simple… I replaced the applesauce with pumpkin puree, stirred in a little coffee to loosen up the batter, and added chopped pecans instead of the walnuts and dried cherries in the original.

 The finishing touch is a swirl of cafe latte frosting that’s so freaking good that I was seriously tempted to eat it straight out of the bowl with a spoon.
 Except I didn’t because it’s even more delicious once it’s swirled onto these tasty little cookies.

 And while I am insisting on calling these cookies, they’re actually more like a cross between a dense muffin and a soft cookie, which means that they’re actually a pretty passable breakfast treat if you skip the frosting.